Mounting evidence shows that Alzheimer's biomarker tau protein accumulates differently — and more rapidly — in woman's brains than in men's.

-Meanwhile in a recent op-ed for Being Patient, Carolee Lee of WHAM!
+Meanwhile in an op-ed for Being Patient, Carolee Lee of WHAM!
 (Women’s Health Access Matters) and Michelle M. Mielke at the Specialized Center for Research Excellence on Sex Differences at Mayo Clinic examine the consequences of ignoring gender and biology in Alzheimer’s research — and the pivotal importance of lifespan research.

 “Investing in research that looks across a woman’s lifespan to identify risk factors for Alzheimer’s disease and related dementias can help women monitor early warning signs and potentially mitigate risk factors that can prevent or delay the onset of cognitive impairment,” the authors wrote.
 “This research has the potential to save millions of lives that would otherwise be lost to Alzheimer’s, and to significantly reduce the hefty price tag that Alzheimer’s disease and related dementias presents for patients, families, caregivers and our healthcare system.”